roryokane/advent-of-code-solutions/advent-of-code-day-10/README.md

 ## Usage

-To run the tests in `test.ml`, do:
+To run the tests in `test/test.ml`, do:

 ```
 $ make test